supposedly/nutshell/README.md

 4, 1, _random_name.0, 0, any.0, any.1, any.2, 0, 0, _random_name.0
 ```
 The transition napkin is copied in the exact same manner as described before, but the resultant cellstate (`_random_name.0`)
-is a binding rather than a single cellstate.
+is a binding rather than a single state.
 An error will be raised if the cells in each compass direction specified do not
 share any neighbors.

 An example: `(1, 2, 3), N..NW any; 0 -> S[0]  E[E]` says that cells of state (1, 2, 3) should be sent south (the `[0]`